rowlandhill/ruby-study/study.md

 ## Class Modification

-If I modify a class in Ruby, will already created instances of that class have the methods I added?
+If a class in Ruby gets modified while there are existing instances of it, then will those instances also have those modifications?

 ```md
 <!-- your answer here -->